manu-sj/hands-on-personalized-recommender/README.md

 ## Cost Structure

+All tools used throughout the course will stick to their free tier, except OpenAI's API, as follows:

 - Lessons 1-4: Completely free
 - Lesson 5 (Optional): ~$1-2 for OpenAI API usage when building LLM-enhanced recommenders
-- All tools used throughout the course are free-tier compatible

 ## Course format